 Following the success of school play streets, Hackney and several other councils realised that limiting traffic around schools on a permanent basis can have many brilliant effects, transforming hectic, congested roads into a safer and more pleasant environment for all.

 The council-led “school streets” model closes the road outside schools at the start and end of the school day, using bollards and/or cameras.

 By making a safer, cleaner environment, school streets increase the likelihood that children will walk or cycle (and parents leave their cars at home).

-The preliminary findings from councils all point to School Streets having a positive
+The preliminary findings from Hackney and Camden councils point to School Streets having a positive impact for children, including:

 - Lower vehicle volumes on school streets.